 Progressive Web Apps and Magento shops

-Magento has acknowledged that it sees PWA as the holy grail of future web solutions.
-The company believes that PWAs have the potential to completely change the e-commerce landscape, a revolution that could be similar in magnitude to the transition that happened years ago from conventional desktop sites to websites that rely heavily on responsive web design.
-Magento is momentarily working on its own PWA which shall be named PWA studio.
+Magento has acknowledged PWA as an interesting web solution.
+The company believes that PWAs have the potential to change the e-commerce landscape, a revolution that could be similar in magnitude to the transition that happened years ago from conventional desktop sites to websites that rely heavily on responsive web design.
+Magento has developed its own PWA which is named PWA studio.

 Major benefits of PWAs

 The enthusiasm for PWAs that Magento and companies like Google (who coined the term PWA) display, is fueled by some major potential benefits that these web applications bring to the development playing field.

 - PWA makes it possible to speed up and cheapen the development of apps.
 Currently, you often have to develop separate versions for Android and iOS.
 Progressive Web Applications are designed to work anytime, anywhere.

 - PWAs are not only suited for mobile devices, but also desktop-friendly.

 - PWAs are SEO-friendly.
 Google will probably favour PWAs in future ranking algorithms.

 - PWAs improve the performance of your Magento store.
 PWAs provide smoother scrolling and transitioning of pages.
 This largely removes the need for pages to reload.

 But how do you host Magento Progressive Web Apps?
 This shouldn’t be very complicated.
 The chief requirement is that the PWA is served by a valid and secure HTTPS connection.
 To make full use of the service workers that run in the background, the specification of the PWA requires it to be hosted over HTTPS.
 Besides this fundamental aspect, there are other requirements for implementing Progressive Web Applications.